Winning With EIRCODE

 This ultimately removes the guesswork of finding addresses, not just good news for the Irish but a grand development for any business that holds Irish address data.

-An Eircode is made up of a seven digital alphanumeric code which is made up of two compositions
+An Eircode is made up of seven digital alphanumeric code which is made up of two compositions

 Part 1 – The Routing Key: consisting of three characters that define the main principal postal delivery location or town